LoganBready/personal-web/README.md

 Prerequisites:
 You need to have NVM installed.
 If you are on a Mac and you have Homebrew installed you can get this installed with brew install nvm.
-Once

  installed run nvm install --lts and nvm use --lts.